sdpjswl/ASJCoreDataOperation/README.md

 ```objc
 - (instancetype)initWithPrivateMoc:(nullable NSManagedObjectContext *)privateMoc mainMoc:(nullable NSManagedObjectContext *)mainMoc NS_DESIGNATED_INITIALIZER;
 ```
 This is the recommended way to create an instance of your subclass.
 You may pass `nil` in both arguments or use the `init` method.
 In those cases, a private moc will be created and `AppDelegate`'s `moc` will be accessed to be used as the `mainMoc`.
+If your `AppDelegate` does not have an `moc` object, you must provide one that is created on the main queue.

 ```objc
 @property (readonly, strong, nonatomic) NSManagedObjectContext *privateMoc;